-- Platform should be as level as possible and flush with the sidewalk height.
-At least 12 feet of the platform must be flush with the adjacent sidewalk for wheelchair access. - Platform must be designed to accommodate the crown and cross slope of the street surface.
-Close attention must be paid to existing curb condition and height to ensure platform is flush with curb. - The use of high quality, durable materials capable of withstanding year-round use is required. - The design should not include any bolts/anchors or other elements that require disturbing the street surface or sidewalk.
-No parklet component may weigh more than 200 pounds per square foot.
+• Platform should be on the same plane as and flush with the sidewalk height.
+At least 12 feet of the platform must be flush with the adjacent sidewalk for wheelchair access.

-- The platform may not extend beyond six feet from the curb line where there is parallel parking.
-Angled or perpendicular parking locations and associated dimensions may be approved on a case-by-case basis. - The maximum length of the platform must not be longer than the frontage of permit holder's establishment unless given permission by adjacent property owners. - Design must maintain a minimum six-foot clear pedestrian through zone in the sidewalk corridor. - Platform must be designed to allow for curbline stormwater drainage. - Platform design must include a physical barrier along the street while maintaining clear visual sightlines to the street.
-Vertical elements, such as planters and umbrellas, should be included so that the facility is visible to vehicles. - To protect the platform from parking maneuvers, planters or weighted bollard on either end of the platform are required. - A four-foot setback on either end of the platform, adjacent to parallel parking, will need to be reserved for wheel stops with embedded reflective candlesticks.
+- Platform must be designed to accommodate the crown and cross slope of the street surface.
+Close attention must be paid to existing curb condition and height to ensure platform is flush with curb. - The use of high quality, durable materials capable of withstanding the elements of any season and extended use (with proper permit renewals) is required. - The design should not include any bolts/anchors or other elements that require disturbing the street surface or sidewalk.
+No temporary parklet component may weigh more than 200 pounds per square foot. - The platform may not extend beyond six feet from the curb line where there is parallel parking to allow some separation from vehicle travel lanes.
+Angled or perpendicular parking locations and associated dimensions may be approved on a case-by-case basis, but still must allow some separation from vehicle travel lanes. - The maximum length of the platform must not be longer than the frontage of the applicant's/permit holder's establishment.
+A platform may be located along the frontage of multiple properties/businesses provided all applicable parties are applicants/permit holders. - Design must maintain a minimum six-foot clear pedestrian through zone in the sidewalk corridor. - Platform must be designed to allow for curbline stormwater drainage. - Platform design must include a physical barrier along the street while maintaining clear visual sightlines to the street.
+Vertical elements, such as planters and umbrellas, should be included so that the facility is visible to vehicles. - A setback on either end of the platform, adjacent to parallel parking, will need to be reserved for wheel stops with embedded reflective candlesticks or other similar features that reflect light and protect the platform from parking maneuvers.
 These may be installed by the public works department as deemed necessary after facility construction is complete.
-Additional features may be added to the final design by City staff for safety. - Parklet furniture shall be subject to City approval.
-Furniture must be able to accommodate those with disabilities, wheelchairs, or mobility devices. - Proposed covers or shelters may be subject to additional structural engineering requirements. - Loose surface materials, such as sand or loose stone, are not permitted in the parklet.

-• Public parklets must be clearly posted with signs to differentiate them from private business parklets and restaurant/café seating.
-Such signage shall not conflict with the City sign regulations, Chapter 17.88 SHMC.

-(3) The applicant begins gathering and documenting community support (meetings, letters, petitions, site posting, etc.) to be submitted as part of the application package.

-(4) The applicant prepares a detailed design document and plan package.
-It is recommended to contract or consult with professional design assistance.

-- Parklet Location and Context Plan

-- Detailed Site Plan
+Additional features may be added to the final design by City staff for safety.

+- Temporary parklet furniture shall be subject to City approval.
+Furniture must be able to accommodate those with disabilities, wheelchairs, or mobility devices. - Proposed covers or shelters may be subject to additional structural engineering requirements. - Loose surface materials, such as sand or loose stone, are not permitted in the temporary parklet. - Public temporary parklets must be clearly posted with signs to differentiate them from private business temporary parklets and restaurant/café seating.
+Such signage shall not conflict with the City sign regulations, Chapter 17.88 SHMC. - (4) The applicant begins gathering and documenting community support (meetings, letters, petitions, site posting, etc.) to be submitted as part of the application package. - (5) The applicant prepares a detailed design document and plan package.
+It is recommended to contract or consult with professional design assistance. - Parklet Location and Context Plan - Detailed Site Plan - Elevations - Sections (Profile Drawings) - Renderings and Perspectives (optional) - (6) An application package consists of the following: - A completed right-of-way encroachment permit application form
-- Elevations

-- Sections (Profile Drawings)

-- Renderings and Perspectives (optional)
+- Design document and plan package - Community support documentation.
+The applicant shall provide written support of the proposed temporary parklet from adjacent businesses and/or property owners.

-- (5) The applicant completes the application package and submits for review by the City.
+The applicant completes the application package and submits for review by the City.